paulvee/Hotplate-Controller/README.md

 The UYUE 946C hotplate is modified by replacing the original controller and by adding an additional heating element.
 The new controller is ESP32-based and has a TFT color display.
 The selection of an ESP32 is because it will allow a much more responsive display than an Arduino can accomplish.
+Note that I'm using a smaller version with 38-pins and a pin distance of 25mm.
+See the blog for more information.

 Hardware SPI is used to communicate with the TFT display and the K-Type temperature sensor.
 The software allows you to select different solder pastes, and it will set the reflow profile dynamically.
 The main modes for the controller are: Reflow, Heat, Cooling and Warm-up.
 The parameters for these modes can be set by using a rotary encoder.